Computing: Research and emerging technologies

 DNA-based computing and quantum computing are areas of active research for both computing hardware and software, such as the development of quantum algorithms.
 Potential infrastructure for future technologies includes DNA origami on photolithography and quantum antennae for transferring information between ion traps.
 By 2011, researchers had entangled 14 qubits.
 Fast digital circuits, including those based on Josephson junctions and rapid single flux quantum technology, are becoming more nearly realizable with the discovery of nanoscale superconductors.

-Fiber-optic and photonic (optical) devices, which already have been used to transport data over long distances, are starting to be used by data centers, along with CPU and semiconductor memory components.
+Fiber-optic and photonic (optical) devices, which have already been used to transport data over long distances, are starting to be used by data centers, along with CPU and semiconductor memory components.
 This allows the separation of RAM from CPU by optical interconnects.
 IBM has created an integrated circuit with both electronic and optical information processing in one chip.
 This is denoted CMOS-integrated nanophotonics (CINP).
 One benefit of optical interconnects is that motherboards, which formerly required a certain kind of system on a chip (SoC), can now move formerly dedicated memory and network controllers off the motherboards, spreading the controllers out onto the rack.
 This allows standardization of backplane interconnects and motherboards for multiple types of SoCs, which allows more timely upgrades of CPUs.

 Another field of research is spintronics.
-Spintronics can provide computing power and storage, without heat buildup.
+Spintronics can provide computing power and storage without heat buildup.
 Some research is being done on hybrid chips, which combine photonics and spintronics.
 There is also research ongoing on combining plasmonics, photonics, and electronics.

 Cloud computing

 Cloud computing is a model that allows for the use of computing resources, such as servers or applications, without the need for interaction between the owner of these resources and the end user.
 It is typically offered as a service, making it an example of software as a service, platform as a service, and infrastructure as a service, depending on the functionality offered.
 Key characteristics include on-demand access, broad network access, and the capability of rapid scaling.
-It allows individual users or small business to benefit from economies of scale.
+It allows individual users or small businesses to benefit from economies of scale.

 One area of interest in this field is its potential to support energy efficiency.
 Allowing thousands of instances of computation to occur on one single machine instead of thousands of individual machines could help save energy.
-It could also ease the transition to renewable energy source, since it would suffice to power one server farm with renewable energy, rather than millions of homes and offices.
+It could also ease the transition to renewable energy sources, since it would suffice to power one server farm with renewable energy, rather than millions of homes and offices.

 However, this centralized computing model poses several challenges, especially in security and privacy.
 Current legislation does not sufficiently protect users from companies mishandling their data on company servers.
 This suggests potential for further legislative regulations on cloud computing and tech companies.